How Social Isolation Is Killing Us

 "De UPS truck!
 De UPS truck!"

 Social isolation isn't a cause.
-(Score:1)
+(Score:2)

 Re: (Score:2)

-Alone vs being lonely (Score:3)
+Alone vs being lonely (Score:4, Insightful)

 on the plus side (Score:2)